andrewcmyers/sherrloc/README.md

   - examples: SHErrLoc examples
   - tests:    a collection of test cases and constraint files

-The installation directory also contains a script "sherrloc" to run the SHErrLoc tool in a convenient way.
+The installation directory also contains a script `sherrloc` to run the SHErrLoc tool in a convenient way.

 Requirements
 ------------------------------------------------------------------------

-The SHErrLoc tool is compiled with the Ant build tool (http://jakarta.apache.org/ant).
+The SHErrLoc tool is compiled with the [Ant build tool](http://jakarta.apache.org/ant).
 You must ensure that java and javac are in your path.

 Softare Versions: We recommend that you use JDK 1.6.0 or later.
 Ant 1.8.2 is known to work with SHErrLoc 1.0.0.